oznogon/gattaibushido-public/rules/05_coach.md

 ### Deal Stashes & Prepare the Deck

 The Deck and Stashes in the First Contact scene are prepared differently than the regular game.
 First, set the Jokers aside - they are not used during this intro scene.
 Shuffle the Deck, and deal each player three cards to set their initial personal Stashes.
-Then flip and reveal a single Phantom Card, and the Deck is now ready for play.
+The Deck is now ready for play.

 ### Set the Stage